-NOTICE IS HEREBY GIVEN that the 2000 Annual Meeting of Stockholders of inTEST Corporation will be held at the Radisson Hotel Mount Laurel, Route 73, Mount Laurel, New Jersey, on Friday, August 4, 2000, at 10:00 A.M.
+NOTICE IS HEREBY GIVEN that the 2001 Annual Meeting of Stockholders of inTEST Corporation will be held at the offices of inTEST Corporation, 7 Esterbrook Lane, Cherry Hill, New Jersey, on Wednesday, June 13, 2001, at 10:00 A.M.
 Eastern Daylight Time, to consider and vote on the following matters described in the accompanying Proxy Statement:

-- Election of the members of the Board of Directors to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - 2.
-Approval of amendments to the 1997 Stock Plan which will (i) increase the number of shares which may be issued under the 1997 Stock Plan to 1,000,000; and (ii) reduce the number of shares required to be voted in favor of future amendments affecting employee eligibility and the number of shares which may be issued upon exercise of options which may be granted to employees; - 3.
-Ratification of the appointment by the Board of Directors of KPMG LLP as the independent public accountants for inTEST for the year ending December 31, 2000; and - Such other business as may properly be brought before the meeting or any adjournment thereof.
+- 1. Election of the members of the Board of Directors to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - 2.
+Approval of the amendment of the 1997 Stock Plan to increase the number of shares which may be issued under the 1997 Stock Plan by 100,000 shares to 1,100,000 shares: - 3.
+Ratification of the appointment by the Board of Directors of KPMG LLP as the independent public accountants for inTEST for the year ending December 31, 2001; and - 4.
+Such other business as may properly be brought before the meeting or any adjournment thereof.

-The Board of Directors has fixed June 29, 2000, at the close of business, as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
+The Board of Directors has fixed April 30, 2001, at the close of business, as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.